-Norris O’Neill, one of three 19th century baseball figures nicknamed Tip, made a name for himself on the West Coast, where he captained the Oakland squad for several years.
-He played and managed in the minors from 1886 to 1899.
+Norris O’Neill, one of three nineteenth-century baseball figures nicknamed Tip, made a name for himself on the West Coast, where he captained the Oakland squad for several years.
+He played and/or managed in the minors from 1885 to 1899.
 In his youth, O’Neill was an acclaimed catcher, but after turning pro he tired of the demands of the position and switched to the infield, where he was far less effective, making many fielding and throwing errors.
 O’Neill had a contentious personality and numerous run-ins with the media, fans, opponents, and even his own teammates.
 Many believed, though, that as a team leader and captain few were his superior.

 O’Neill followed a friend, Charlie Dooley, a former Bradford teammate with family ties to Paterson, to California in 1889.
 They joined the Oakland Colonels of the California League.
 O’Neill became the shortstop for a $1,000 salary, permanently leaving his catching days behind.
-Oakland was owned and managed by Col. Tom Robinson.
-Robinson and O’Neill became close friends, and Robinson named O’Neill the team captain.
+Oakland was owned and managed by Colonel Tom Robinson.
+O’Neill and Robinson became close friends, and Robinson named O’Neill the team captain.
 Baseball team captains in those days had important roles, making many of the decisions a manager or a general manager does today.
 The manager performed mostly business functions.

 O’Neill returned to Oakland from his Pennsylvania home on March 11, 1890.
 He quickly renewed his up-and-down relationship with teammates and fans.
 On May 4 he was taunted by the Sacramento crowd for unleashing an errant throw to first base.
 O’Neill fired obscenities back at the crowd; all could hear such banter in this era of cozy ballparks.
 Umpire Clay Chipman fined him $5.
 Later in the game, O’Neill interfered with a ball in play while he was coaching at third base.
 Chipman fined him another $5, which sparked an argument that ended with a punch to the umpire’s face.
 O’Neill was arrested.
 The Sacramento manager asked the league to permanently ban the Oakland captain.
 San Francisco manager Mike Finn, a staunch O’Neill basher, fired off similar sentiments.

 If anything, O’Neill sparked polarizing opinions.
 In June the Oakland Tribune commented, “Norris O’Neill played the game of his life last Sunday and won over many of his enemies.
-Tip can play ball when he gets right down to business and forgets the grand stand.”
-In another article a Tribune writer noted, “When he makes a clever play, and Tip does make a clever play once in a while, I venture to say that O’Neill is the speediest man in the league in making the double play, and always knows just where to throw the ball without stopping to debate on the subject.”
-He even received his share of applause on the road in 1890.
+Tip can play ball when he gets right down to business and forgets the grand stand.”6 Later, the Tribune writer noted, “When he makes a clever play, and Tip does make a clever play once in a while, I venture to say that O’Neill is the speediest man in the league in making the double play, and always knows just where to throw the ball without stopping to debate on the subject.”7 He even received his share of applause on the road in 1890.
 In October O’Neill topped the list for most popular player on the club in an Oakland Tribune poll, with David Levy finishing a distant second.
-As always, O’Neill had the backing of Tom Robinson, who told the Sporting Life that O’Neill “suits me exactly.
+As always, O’Neill had the backing of Tom Robinson, who told Sporting Life that O’Neill “suits me exactly.
 He handles my business and my team better than any other man I could employ.
-I do not consider him the best ballplayer in the world, but he is a man who is always working in the interest of his team, never shirks responsibility, is possessed with fine executive ability in the ball field.”
+I do not consider him the best ballplayer in the world, but he is a man who is always working in the interest of his team, never shirks responsibility, is possessed with fine executive ability in the ball field.”8

-O’Neill slipped out of organized baseball in 1894.
+O’Neill slipped out of Organized Baseball in 1894.
 The following year he joined Montgomery in the Southern League to kick off the season, as the club’s new second baseman and captain.
 He took the field in 49 games for the club, hitting .269.
 The Montgomery roster included longtime baseball men Fritz Clausen, Tacks Latimer, Kid Peeples, and Tully Sparks.
-After the season, O’Neill captained a barnstorming team that traveled through the South and West.
+After the season O’Neill captained a barnstorming team that traveled through the South and West.
 It included George Harper, Billy Hulen, Billy Nash, and Jack McCarthy.
-Many assumed O’Neill was Montgomery’s manager, but in January 1896, the ownership formally announced that he was not.
+Many assumed O’Neill was Montgomery’s manager, but in January 1896 the ownership formally announced that he was not.
 Some of the players apparently carried a beef against him.
 In February O’Neill was announced as the new captain of San Antonio.
 The Galveston Daily News wrote, “Having been captain of every team he ever played with, he has the competitive spirit, quick wit and generalship that goes to make up an able commander.
-He is a great coacher and one of the most original ‘heady’ players in the business today.”
-O’Neill headed to San Antonio in April but it’s unclear if he appeared in a regular-season game with the club.
+He is a great coacher and one of the most original ‘heady’ players in the business today.”14 O’Neill headed to San Antonio in April but it’s unclear if he appeared in a regular-season game with the club.
 Instead, he left Texas and joined Oakland in two leagues, a new California League for four games, and in the San Francisco City League.
-He also played in two games for Victoria, British Columbia, in the New Pacific League.
+He also played in two games for Victoria (British Columbia) in the New Pacific League.

 In 1897 O’Neill tried his hand at umpiring on the West Coast.
 The next season he joined the renewed California League, once again landing with Oakland for seven games in April and May.
 Oakland switched to the Pacific Coast League, where O’Neill hit .185 in 40 games.
-In 1899 he managed and played second base for San Francisco in the California League, appearing in 55 games and batting .213.
-In 1900, O’Neill was listed in the U.S. Census as living in Oakland and working as a watchman.
+In 1899 he played second base for San Francisco in the California League, appearing in 55 games and batting .213.
+In 1900 O’Neill was listed in the US Census as living in Oakland and working as a watchman.
 In 1902 he umpired in the American Association.

 O’Neill and Charles Comiskey developed a close relationship.
 Working at Comiskey Park, O’Neill became an adviser and business manager for the White Sox owner.
-O’Neill often oversaw spring training, traveling with the White Sox to training camps, arranging transportation and exhibition contests, and performing other duties.
-He also did the same for the Boston Red Sox in 1911 as they rode to California, near owner John I. Taylor’s winter home in Redondo Beach.
+O’Neill often oversaw spring training, traveling with the White Sox to training camps, arranging transportation and exhibition contests, entertaining reporters, and performing other duties in Comiskey’s stead, especially when the White Sox owner was ill or out of town.
+He also did the same for the Boston Red Sox in 1911 as they rode to California, near owner John I. Taylor’s winter home in Redondo Beach, and for the Cubs in 1917.
 For Comiskey, O’Neill was the business manager for the White Sox’ international barnstorming tours in 1913 and 1924.
 It was said that no one was closer to Comiskey, especially after the Black Sox mess.
 O’Neill was one of his most sympathetic advisers as the White Sox franchise fought off collapse.
 He maintained an office at Comiskey Park for three decades, trekking to work every day even after Comiskey died in 1931.

 Special thanks to Ray Nemec for providing O’Neill’s statistics and other essential information.